LYFsmile Logo

 • Daily Life Skills: Training for dressing, eating, hygiene, and routine work to become more independent.

-• Positive Behavior Support: Reduces anger, frustration, and helps children follow rules gently.
+• Positive Behavior Support: Reduces anger and frustration, and helps children follow rules gently.

 • Social Skills Development: Children learn sharing, teamwork, and making friends.